adithyaanilkumar/emailer-script/Readme.md

 # Setup:

+Turn on Less Secure apps for your google account : https://myaccount.google.com/lesssecureapps

+Then depending on the platform that you are using :
 ## Windows

 1. go to system(control Pannel) on windows > advanced system settings > environment variable >  Add system variable(not user)